masadcv/SimplestDeepLearningRegressor/README.md

 This repository provides simplest framework for designing regression neural networks It serves as a starting point for more complex projects, where more models and loss functions could be added

+If you are interested in using such framework to address regression problems then check out: [http://github.com/masadcv/SimplestDeepLearningClassifier.git](http://github.com/masadcv/SimplestDeepLearningClassifier.git)

 ## Setup
 To setup, simply clone this repository and install dependencies: